RAM TRUCKS AND VANS

 WHAT ARE THE DIFFERENT TYPES OF TRUCKS?

 Half-ton trucks, also called light-duty trucks, are typically pickup trucks with a Gross Vehicle Weight Rating (GVWR) of up to 8,500 pounds.
 The Ram 1500 is a half-ton truck that offers an ideal balance between towing capacity and vehicle size.
 It’s well-suited for most jobs that require equipment you can load into the bed yourself.
+The Ram 1500 Crew Cab or Quad Cab®, both with four doors, is a good choice for balancing passenger comfort with towing and hauling capacity.

 HEAVY-DUTY (HD) TRUCKS